 Performance Optimization Techniques for Hadoop Distributed Computing

-The advent of Hadoop distributed computing has revolutionized the way big data analytics is performed.
+The advent of Hadoop distributed computing has revolutionized the way you perform big data analytics.
 The massive scalability, fault-tolerance and easy access to compute resources make Hadoop an invaluable platform for today’s businesses.
-However, in order to take full advantage of this incredible technology, it is vital that performance optimization techniques are employed.
+However, to fully take advantage of this incredible technology, employing performance optimization techniques is vital.
 By taking the time to understand how this powerful system works and by optimizing your clusters accordingly you can increase efficiency while decreasing costs.

 The team at Skynet Technologies Inc have come up with a list of our top tips for boosting productivity when using Hadoop: